go-pkgz/lgr/README.md

 // Output will include source file, line and function in JSON
 ```

-Note: The lgr caller options (`lgr.CallerFile`, `lgr.CallerFunc`) only work with lgr's native text format
+Note: The lgr caller options (`lgr.CallerFile`, `lgr.CallerFunc`, `lgr.CallerPkg`) only work with lgr's native text format
 and don't affect JSON output from slog handlers.
+To include caller information in JSON logs:

+1. For slog JSON handlers: Create the handler with `AddSource: true` as shown above
+2. For text-based logs: Use lgr's native caller options without slog integration

+This behavior is designed to respect each logging system's conventions for representing caller information.

 ### global logger